 You'll develop the research skills to understand fashion communication in your first year, while experimenting with creating fashion imagery in our photographic studio.

-Style Past, Present and Future
+Brands: Past, Present & Future

 The second year builds on your skills, refining creative confidence and technical knowledge.
 Your professional development is consolidated in an industry placement and a self-reflective skill-audit, culminating in your creative portfolio.